ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/dbms/postgresql/index.md

 This page covers following options for integrating PostgreSQL with ClickHouse:

-- using ClickPipes, the managed integration service for ClickHouse Cloud, powered by PeerDB
+- using [ClickPipes](/en/integrations/clickpipes/postgres), the managed integration service for ClickHouse Cloud - now in Private Preview.
+Please [sign up here](https://clickpipes.peerdb.io/)
 - using `PeerDB by ClickHouse`, a CDC tool specifically designed for PostgreSQL database replication to both self-hosted ClickHouse and ClickHouse Cloud
   - PeerDB is now available natively in ClickHouse Cloud - Blazing-fast Postgres to ClickHouse CDC with our [new ClickPipe connector](/en/integrations/clickpipes/postgres) - now in Private Preview.
 Please [sign up here](https://clickpipes.peerdb.io/)
 - using the `PostgreSQL` table engine, for reading from a PostgreSQL table